 - Parents and Teens

 Tribal Courts and justice systems are critical components of the tribal government.
 They are empowered to resolve conflict and controversy.
 Native people practiced various forms of meaningful and productive conflict and dispute resolution.
 In 1934, with the enactment of the Indian Reorganization Act (25 U.S.C.A. § 461, et. seq.), Indian tribes were allowed to exercise their inherent sovereignty to establish their own justice codes and operate court systems enforcing those laws.
 The Act authorized tribes to organize and adopt constitutions.
 Today, tribal justice systems are diverse in concept and character.
 While some are extensively elaborate, others are just beginning to develop a ‘modern’ judicial system within the context, conditions, and circumstances of their individual nations.
 Some tribes prefer the adversarial process, while others utilize traditional dispute resolution.
 Many courts apply large bodies of written or positive law and others apply custom and tradition to address controversy and settle disputes.
 Scott E Beemer is an active member of the Kispoko Sept of Ohio Shawnee and a member of the National Native American Bar Association.
-He actively represents individuals in specific Tribal Courts, Tribal Court of Appeals and justice systems that are components of the sovereign tribal government(s) (i.e Courts of Indian Offenses).
+We actively represent individuals in specific Tribal Courts, Tribal Court of Appeals and justice systems that are components of the sovereign tribal government(s) (i.e Courts of Indian Offenses).

 - Kispoko Sept of Ohio Shawnee Hog Creek Reservation